savonet/book/workflow.md

 fat FM radio sound_.
 This is what is used in most commercial music radios so that, when you listen to songs in your car without thinking too much, you are not disturbed by changes in the dynamics of songs.
-Whether you like it or not, this can easily be achieve in Liquidsoap.
+Whether you like it or not, this can easily be done in Liquidsoap.
 This is basically achieved by splitting the signal in various bands of frequencies (using band-pass filters such as `filter.iir.eq.low_high`), independently compress each of those (using `compress`), and add them back together (using `add`).
 In other words, we apply